sashirestela/simple-openai/README.md

   multiple models in the same region they will share the same API key (actually there are two keys per region to support alternate key rotation).

-  At the moment the simple-openai support for Azure OpenAI includes the following OpenAI endpoints:
-  - /chat/completions (including tool calls)
-  - /chat/completions (including images)
-  - /files
-  - /assistants (beta)
-  - /threads (beta)

-   In addition, streaming mode is not supported at the moment.

 * Grant execution permission to the script file:
   ```
   chmod +x rundemo.sh